bibanon/tubeup/README.md

 ## Setup and Installation

-1. Install `avconv` or `ffmpeg`, depending on what your distro prefers.
-Also install pip3 and git.
+1. Install `ffmpeg` pip3 (typically `python3-pip`) and git.
-   The script prefers ffmpeg if found but will work with just libav.
    To install ffmpeg in ubuntu have the Universe repository enabled.

 For Debian/Ubuntu: